Roman Reigns: Age, Height, Weight, Wife, Net Worth, Family, Injury Details, Tattoo, and Other Unknown Facts

 Reigns won his last World title at WrestleMania 38 where he faced Brock Lesnar in a champion vs. champion match.
 While entering this match, he was already holding the Universal title which he won at Payback 2020 and did not drop it yet.
 He kept on carrying both titles until recently, he was given a new unified WWE Universal Championship.

 Apart from a total six World title wins, he won the WW United States Championship and the WWE Intercontinental Championship in 2016 and in 2017 respectively.
 While winning these titles, he was already a three times WWE World Champion.
 After dropping the IC title to the Miz in an episode of RAW in January, 2018, he never returned to the mid card title picture again.
+Since 2020, he is pretty much of a regular on the main event scene.

 |